So many things to study at school, many tests and exams, extra curriculum activities, preparation for the university…etc.

 •Monitor your child’s moods.
 Ensure they are coping well with challenges.

-•You can also help by encouraging positive activities such as exercise, sports, quality social and family time as well as external interests and hobbies which can contribute towards a balanced and less stressful life for teens (and adults).
+•You can also help by encouraging positive activities such as exercise, sports, quality social and family time.

 As Salamu Alaykum,